 Must-have real estate website features

-Let’s consider the features needed to create a website for real estate agents that can improve their sales.
+Let’s consider the features needed to create a real estate website that can improve the sales of real estate agents.
 The set of required features will be unique for each project, but we’re going to list the basic ones that will be enough for an MVP.

 Features for companies